microsoft/pxt-adafruit/docs/reference/input/compass-heading.md

 # Compass Heading

-Get the compass heading of the micro:bit in degrees.
-Your micro:bit has a built-in **magnetometer** so it can your direction with respect to the North Magnetic Pole.
+Find which direction on a compass the micro:bit is facing.

+The micro:bit measures the **compass heading** from `0` to `360` degrees with its **magnetometer** chip.
+Different numbers mean north, east, south, and west.

 ```sig
 input.compassHeading();